Helping Elders Stay in Their Homes

 Because elders can live longer than they'd expected and/or can be overwhelmed by unforeseen medical expenses, they run the real risk of outliving their personal resources, which can impose a heavy burden on their spouses and families.

-The goal of Taos Elder Benevolent Services (TEBS), a non-profit organization, is to help elders (50+) maintain a high quality of life and health.
+The goal of Taos Elder Benevolent Services (TEBS), a program initiative of the Lions Club of Taos, is to help elders (50+) maintain a high quality of life and health.
 We provide free guidance to those elders and their families as they apply for federal support programs (including Medicaid and Veterans Widows benefits) and as they transition to comfortable, adequate housing in their community or long-term support in a caregiving facility.

 This is how the TEBS process works:

 1. First, elders and their family members meet with TEBS Navigators to discuss the elder's current financial condition and residential situation (e.g. private apartment, Assisted Living, or Skilled Nursing facility).
 This is essential in determining eligibility for government support programs.